Labradorite Meaning & Symbolism

 - Planet: Uranus

-- Origin: Italy, Greenland, Canada, Scandinavia, Russia, Finland
+- Origin: Italy, Greenland, Canada, Scandinavia, Russia, Finland and Madagascar

 Labradorite is a powerful gemstone that helps maintain a healthy and balanced aura.
 Specifically, labradorite protects against unwanted, external energies from entering the aura and prevents energy leakage.
 These magical crystals can also be used to develop mystical and psychic powers.